ahmedelmahd/alx-low_level_programming/0x14-bit_manipulation/README.md

 a function that returns the value of a bit at a given index.

 a function that sets the value of a bit to 1 at a given index.

+ a function that sets the value of a bit to 0 at a given index.